blacklightpy/vaultofknowledge/03. Culture/Culture/Hindu Culture.md

 - Gunas (Qualities)
 ---
 # Ideas
-Para Brahmaan is beyond all descriptions and conceptualizations.
+Para Brahman is beyond all descriptions and conceptualizations.
 It is formless (devoid of Maya) and is eternal.

 Nirguna - No attributes
 Saguna - All good attributes

 - In Advaita Vedanta
-	- Para Brahmaan = Nirguna Brahmaan (no attributes)
+	- Para Brahman = Nirguna Brahman (no attributes)
 - In Dvaita Vedanta
-	- Para Brahmaan = Saguna Brahmaan (All good attributes)
+	- Para Brahman = Saguna Brahman (All good attributes)
 - In Vishista Dvatia Vedanta
-	- Para Brahmaan = Saguna Brahmaan (All good attributes)
+	- Para Brahman = Saguna Brahman (All good attributes)
 - By Bhakti Traditions (Vishnu Worship, Paramashiva Worship, Adiparashakti Worship, Ganapati Worship, Kartikeya Worship)
-	- Vishnu, Shiva, Adi Shakti, Mahaganapati, Kartikeya are respectively considered Para Brahmaan
+	- Vishnu, Shiva, Adi Shakti, Mahaganapati, Kartikeya are respectively considered Para Brahman
 ## Hindu denominations / Sampradayas
 - Bhakti Traditions
 	- Paramashiva Worship